-- 5. Describe the species of trees and plants to be used.
-If proposing non-native species, explain the rationale behind the selections. - 6.
-Describe how the tree and other plant species selected are ecologically and physically appropriate for their function in the planting space available. - 7.
-Explain what consideration, if any, was given to pollen production in the project plant palette. - 8.
-Explain how the project actively preserves and promotes species diversity in the urban forest. - 9.
+- 7. Describe the proposed number and species of trees to be planted.
+If proposing nonnative species, explain the rationale behind the selections. - 8.
+Explain how the project actively preserves and promotes biological diversity in the urban forest. - 9.
 Describe how the following is included in the project design: - a.
 Water use efficiencies. - b.
 Use of reclaimed or recycled water. - c.
 Use of permeable surfaces, bioswales, or other methods to capture, treat, infiltrate and/or reuse stormwater for groundwater recharge and/or reuse. - 10.
-Describe how climate adaptation has informed the project design/decisions. - 11.
-Describe plans for operating and maintaining the project and indicate the source of funds for ongoing management.
+Describe the plans and funding source for operating and maintaining the project. - 11.
+Explain how the project design ensures sustainability to protect against external events such as weather and vandalism.